 Tip: Call rewind() to set the file pointer to the beginning of the file if you have already written to the file.

-Tip: If you just want to dump the contents of a file to the output buffer, without first modifying it, use the readfile() function instead.
+Tip: To just dump the contents of a file to the output buffer, use the readfile() function instead.